Sky-02-bit/Netflix_Series/README.md

 # Netflix_Series
-basically It contains netflix-series and movie
+Basically It contains netflix-series and movie and
 It is created using React js .